 During the fiscal year ended December 31, 2021, Mr. Rubino, Ms. Hagen and Dr. Gilman served as the members of our Compensation Committee.
 None of the members of our Compensation Committee is, or has been, an officer or employee of ours or any of our subsidiaries.
-During the last year, none of our executive officers served as: (1) a member of the compensation committee (or other committee of the board of directors performing equivalent functions or, in the absence of any such committee, the entire board of directors of the compensation committee; (2) a director of another entity, one of whose executive officers served on the compensation committee; or (3) a member of the compensation committee (or other committee; or (3) a member of the compensation committee of the board of directors) of another entity, one of whose executive officers served as a director on our Board of Directors.
+During the last year, none of our executive officers served as: (1) a member of the compensation committee (or other committee of the board of directors performing equivalent functions or, in the absence of any such committee; (2) a director of another entity, one of whose executive officers served on the compensation committee; (2) a director of another entity, one of the board of directors performing equivalent functions or, in the absence of the compensation committee (or other committee of the board of directors performing equivalent committee; or (3) a member of the compensation committee (or other committee of the board of directors performing equivalent functions or, in the absence of any such committee; the entire board of directors) of another entity, one of whose executive officers served on the compensation committee; or (3) a member of the compensation committee (or other committee of the board of directors performing equivalent functions or, in the absence of any such committee, the entire board of directors) of another entity, one of whose executive officers served as a director on our Board of Directors.